 Over time I took two other autosomal DNA tests, one with FamilyTreeDNA and one with 23andMe.
 Between those and Ancestry, I had what are probably the Big Three testing sites covered.

 I don't know where the Italian stuff came in, but it's not a huge leap, either geographically or imaginatively.
-Italy's, like, right there, and there was much to-ing and fro-ing of the Venetians and the Genoese during the Renaissance era, ruling entire chunks of Greece, not to mention Magna Graecia.
+Italy's, like, right there, and there was much to-ing and fro-ing of the Venetians and the Genoese during the Middle Ages and Renaissance era, ruling entire chunks of Greece, not to mention ancient Greekis in Magna Graecia.
 It's no surprise I have a relatively high marinara content in my DNA.

 23andMe counts Turkey as 'Middle Eastern', while FamilyTreeDNA has a separate 'Asia Minor' classification, of which I'm an astonishing 27%, the highest of any of the three companies' outcomes.
 Whether the Asia Minor designation counts as Turkish or Anatolian Greek or some mix of both, they don't specify.